GSA/site-scanning-documentation/about/project-management/api-2.0-design.md

 * Should each data call contain all data fields for that Target URL?
 Or should there be a way to call in X or Y set of data fields (e.g. expanded basic data, /something data, basic scan results, details of each scan results, programs (e.g. dap, uswds, what else))
 * If we had a /websites level to the API, should we have an (e.g.) /agencies level.
 If so, what data fields would it have?
+* Should we include in an API return for the basic data a data field that indicates that there's more data and links off to it.

 ### Other Ideas